hotosm/osm-merge/docs/highways.md

 added. or example, the main road may be called *ref:usfs="FR 505"*, with a change to *ref:usfs="FR 505.1"* when it crosses a state line.
-Spur roads (often to campsites) get a letter attached, so the spur road is *ref:usfgs="FR 505.1A".
-Understanding how the reference numbers are assigned makes it easy to transmit your location over a rado or phone, and have somebody looking on a map find that location.
+Spur roads (often to campsites) get a letter attached, so the spur road is *ref:usfs="FR 505.1A".
+Understanding how the reference numbers are assigned makes it easy to transmit your location over a radio or phone, and have somebody looking on a map find that location.
 Much easier than using GPS coordinates.

 For the highways that were traced off of satellite imagery, there is